vturiak/My-Demo/readme.txt

 Making a change before i complete my work on my local repo.
 Want to give a try at rebase!

 Now i will do the same as before

+And i will make a new commit again